Mauitron/The_Constellation_Cursor/README.md

 Known Issues
-- Slight cursor re-adjustments happen when moving across certain areas this is likely due to the compositor/app changing the hotspot position
+- Slight cursor re-adjustments happen when moving across certain areas this is likely due to the compositor/app changing the hotspot position.
+  Seems to happen because the underlying cursor shape changes.
 - The fade out effect currently hinders keyboard input at cursor position when keyboard input is tied to hiding the mouse cursor
 - The frost effect AND the fade out/in effects look bad.